isabella232/lessonly.github.io/rails-styleguide.md

 ### Views

-- Don't reference instance variables in partials.
-It's alright for `show.html` to reference the `@lesson` declared in `LessonsController#show`, but if it calls out to `render "stats"`, `stats.html` should not know about `@lesson`.
+- Avoid referencing instance variables in partials.
+It's alright for `show.html.erb` to reference the `@lesson` declared in `LessonsController#show`, but if it calls out to `render "stats"`, `_stats.html.erb` should not know about `@lesson`.
 Instead pass it in directly: `render "stats", lesson: @lesson`.
 Eventually, we'll want to use that partial in another context where `@lesson` isn't defined: being explicit now saves us time later.

 ### ActiveRecord shortcuts